Hippoangel/DBS/README.md

 By [Emergence of scaling in dockless bike-sharing systems](https://arxiv.org/abs/2202.06352)(Ruiqi Li et al., 2022) , I could get a insight about scaling of human mobility in city.

 ![image](https://user-images.githubusercontent.com/45617987/184480287-134129ae-d2ed-47e1-8ff8-d36e3e342344.png)

+And this paper also adopted the grid-based network.
+To reinforce my method's rationality I will check out the emergence of scaling through DBSCAN.